nanki/documentation/content/en/getting_started/integrations/aws.md

 ## Prerequisites

-Before getting started, ensure you have the following prerequisites:
+Before getting started, ensure you have an [AWS][7] account.

-1. An [AWS][7] account.
 Your AWS user needs the following IAM permissions to successfully run the CloudFormation template:

     * cloudformation:CreateStack
     * ec2:DescribeSecurityGroups